linuskang/linuskang/README.md

 # HEY

-Student messing around with making web apps.
+a Student messing around with making web apps.

 Some of my repositories are on the [kang software](https://github.com/kangsoftware) org.